kvathupo/kvathupo.github.io/dot-files/README.md

 #
 youtube-dl -f bestvideo+bestaudio '[video_URL]'
 ```
+* Even though it's on Nvidia's installation guide (as of this writing), __do not__
+install CUDA via a Linux package manager.
+Instead, just use the package Nvidia rolls,
+and make the mandatory path changes (also in that guide).

 __Ubuntu:__
 * If using newer versions of gcc on fresh installs, then update these garbage